 But yes, if you go for it and do something anyway, enjoy it!

-It takes takes discipline to pace activity when living with Chronic Fatigue Syndrome.
+It takes discipline to pace activity when living with Chronic Fatigue Syndrome.
 At times you will feel frustrated and sorry for yourself.
 This is normal.
 Do what you can.
-And forgive yourself when you don't do it perfectly.
+Forgive yourself when you don't do it perfectly.

 Also, be realistic.
 The aim of pacing activity is to to find a more sustainable level of functioning.
 But if you live with chronic illness, your condition may well fluctuate in ways you can't predict.
 Successful pacing can help to give you a life with fewer bumps, but there are still likely to be bumps in your health along the way.